MicrosoftDocs/learn/learn-pr/azure/aks-workshop/includes/06-deploy-ratings-web.md

 The Fruit Smoothies' ratings website consists of several components.
 There's a web frontend, a document database that stores captured data, and a RESTful ratings API that allows the web frontend to communicate with the database.
 The development team is using MongoDB as the document store database of choice for the ratings website.

-In the previous unit, we deployed the ratings API.
-We'll continue our deployment and deploy the ratings web front end.
+In the previous unit, you deployed the ratings API.
+You'll continue your deployment and deploy the ratings web front end.
 The ratings web front end is a Node.js application.
-Recall that we've already created an Azure Container Registry instance.
-We used it to build a Docker image of the front end and store it in a repository.
+Recall that you've already created an Azure Container Registry instance.
+You used it to build a Docker image of the front end and store it in a repository.

 :::image type="content" source="../media/06-arch-3.svg" border="false" alt-text="Diagram that shows the deployed resources on the Azure Kubernetes Service cluster.":::

-In this exercise, we'll deploy that Docker image of the front end to Azure Kubernetes Service (AKS) by creating a Kubernetes deployment.
-We'll then expose it through a load balancer by creating a Kubernetes service.
-Additionally, we'll configure the front end to connect to the ratings API that we already deployed.
+In this exercise, you'll deploy that Docker image of the front end to Azure Kubernetes Service (AKS) by creating a Kubernetes deployment.
+You'll then expose it through a load balancer by creating a Kubernetes service.
+Additionally, you'll configure the front end to connect to the ratings API that you already deployed.

-Before we start with the exercise steps, let's define some of the items mentioned.
+Before you start with the exercise steps, let's define some of the items mentioned.

 ### What is a Kubernetes deployment?

-A Kubernetes deployment gives us a way to provide declarative updates for Pods.
-We describe the desired state of the workload in a deployment manifest file, and use `kubectl` to submit the manifest to the Deployment Controller.
+A Kubernetes deployment gives you a way to provide declarative updates for Pods.
+You describe the desired state of the workload in a deployment manifest file, and use `kubectl` to submit the manifest to the Deployment Controller.
 The Deployment Controller in turn actions the desired state of the defined workload, for example, deploy a new Pod, increase the Pod count, or decrease the Pod count.

 ### What is a Kubernetes service?

 A Service is a Kubernetes object that provides stable networking for Pods by exposing them as a network service.
-We use Kubernetes Services to enable communication between nodes, pods, and users of our application, both internal and external, to our cluster.
-A Service, just like a node or Pod, gets an IP address assigned by Kubernetes when we create them.
+You use Kubernetes Services to enable communication between nodes, pods, and users of your application, both internal and external, to your cluster.
+A Service, just like a node or Pod, gets an IP address assigned by Kubernetes when you create them.
 Services is also assigned a DNS name based on the service name, and an IP port.

 ### What is a LoadBalancer?

-A LoadBalancer allows us to expose a Kubernetes service on a public IP in the cluster.
+A LoadBalancer allows you to expose a Kubernetes service on a public IP in the cluster.
 The type makes the service reachable from outside the cluster.

 ## Create a Kubernetes deployment file for the ratings web front end